What are Insurance Funds?

 How do Insurance Funds work?

-In cases where a trader in liquidation (defined as collateral < maintenance margin) has less than 0 USDT after all his positions are liquidated, or is otherwise unable to liquidate positions, the trader is bankrupt, and Binance will need to take over the remaining positions.
+In cases where a trader in liquidation (defined as collateral < maintenance margin) has less than 0 USDT after all his positions are liquidated, or is otherwise unable to liquidate positions, the trader is bankrupt, and Binance will take over the remaining positions.

 In the majority of these cases, Binance will use the Insurance Fund to take over the positions and offload them onto the market gradually.
 The Insurance Fund will collect liquidation fees from users that do not result in bankruptcy.
 If the insurance fund is unable to accept positions from the liquidations, counterparty-liquidation will occur.